rythrojaofficial/axis45/current-offerings/open-breakdance.md

 **Start time**: Sunday 5:00-7:00PM

-Like Tricking Open session, but with Break beats!

 Train what you want to train, how you want to train!

 Train hard or train light.